-Yes, maintaining positive, ongoing client relationships is a key to continuing revenue, but that end-goal won’t ever be accomplished if your company doesn’t value the real reasons behind outstanding customer service.
+Yes, maintaining positive, ongoing client relationships is a key to continuing revenue, but that end-goal won’t ever be accomplished if your company doesn’t value the real reasons to deliver outstanding customer service.

 It Builds Brand Awareness

-Focusing on positive brand awareness, if someone hears of a specific kind act on the part of a business, they are much more likely to offer you their loyalty.
-Also, referrals are so powerful that any company would be remiss if they didn’t consider how to best attain them.
+If a potential customer hears of a specific kind act on the part of a business, they are much more likely to offer you their loyalty.
+Referrals are so powerful that any company would be remiss if they didn’t consider how to best attain them.